netgloo/benjamin/readme.md

 Website pages are inside the folder `/resources/views`.
 Each page file must be a [Blade view](https://laravel.com/docs/5.2/blade), ending with the extension `.blade.php`.

-A Blade view is essentially a PHP file plus some really nice directives and an easy way for defining pages' layouts.
+A Blade view is essentially a PHP file plus some really nice directives and an easy way for defining layouts.
 If you don't already know Blade, you will learn it effortless and very quickly.
 Take a look [here](https://laravel.com/docs/5.2/blade) for all the informations you need to know.

-### Page's Structure
+### Page Structure

-To be well processed by Benjamin, each page file you will add inside `/resources/views` must:
+To be well processed by Benjamin, each page file you add inside `/resources/views` must:

 - Extend `$benjamin`, with the directive `@extends($benjamin)`.
 - Define a section `title`: you should set here the page's title that will go inside the `<title>` tag.